asmaa-elfatayry/summarize-compare-ai-models/Readme.md

-# 🤖 AI Summarizer Comparison Playground
+# 🤖 AI Summarizer Comparison

 Welcome to the **AI Summarizer Comparison App** – a fun and educational project built to explore and compare the power of AI models in text summarization.